| Service

 technical problems, bad weather and the crash of the "Frecce Tricolore"

-at Ramstein followed by a disbandment order by the government meant that
+at Ramstein followed by a disbandment order by the government meant

-almost no displays where given.
+that almost no displays where given.

-Squadrons equipped with the NF-5
+Squadrons equipped with

 |